JacobPulk/mirror/README.md

 GPS uncertainty radius (20m if GPS specified; 1/2 larger of rectangle width or length for named location if unspecified)

-GPS privacy ("Obscured" on iNat if "Hidden" on MO)
+GPS privacy ("Obscured" on iNat if and only if "Hidden" on MO)

 Notes

-Images, in order (but BE AWARE that iNat does not preserve full-size images)
+Images, in order (but BEWARE that iNat does not preserve full-size images)

-Image captions (indexed to photo #s and added to Notes, as iNat hardly supports photo captions)
+Image captions (indexed to photo #s and added to Notes - iNat hardly supports photo captions)

-Observation title, which will be your name proposal on iNat (first tries a human-curated dictionary matching MO names to iNat name IDs, then tries to find a perfect match to an iNat name or its synonyms, then tries to match the first word of the name, or finally defaults to "Life")
+Observation title, which will be your name proposal on iNat (names are first looked up in a human-curated dictionary matching MO names to iNat name IDs, then searched for on iNat for a perfect match (including listed synonyms), then searched for on iNat with just the first word of the name (usually the genus), or finally defaulted to "Life")

-All other name proposals, which will be included as the text within that name proposal (including the proposer's MO username and explanation, everyone's votes, and the resulting "MO community vote" as a percentage)
+All other name proposals, which will be included as the text within that name proposal (including the proposer's MO username and justification, everyone's votes, and the resulting "MO community vote" as a percentage)

 MO observation ID/URL